 D5 Brushed Line

-There’s another stainless steel collection called d5 Brushed, different from the other because it features a five-ply construction: brushed, magnetic stainless steel exterior; aluminum; stainless steel core; aluminum; and 18/10 stainless steel interior cooking surface.
+There’s another stainless steel collection, All-Clad’s D5 Brushed Stainless Steel 10-Piece Set.
+This option is different from the other, because it features a five-ply construction: brushed, magnetic stainless steel exterior; aluminum; stainless steel core; aluminum; and 18/10 stainless steel interior cooking surface.

 This particular line is more energy efficient than the others and is optimized for induction and other flat top stoves, although safe for all hob surfaces.